 Audit Readiness Assessment

-An audit readiness assessment is a pre-audit self-evaluation where you systematically examine your controls, review your evidence, identify gaps, and determine what remediation must happen before external auditors arrive.
-Gaps you find and fix before the external audit are problems that won't appear in the official audit report.
-External auditors document gaps as formal findings in audit reports shared with your board, clients, and regulators—fixing gaps before external auditors discover them means improvements happen in your normal operations rather than appearing as compliance failures in official documents.
+An external auditor is coming.
+Before they arrive, you need to know what they're going to find.
+An audit readiness assessment is a pre-audit self-evaluation where you systematically examine your controls, review your evidence, identify gaps, and determine what remediation needs to happen before the external auditor shows up.
+It's conducting a mini-audit of yourself before the real audit happens, and the value is straightforward: gaps you find and fix before the external audit are problems that won't appear in the official audit report.

 Planning Your Readiness Assessment